Install Golang (>=1.16) as described by this guide.

 A common config for debugging would look like this:

-# if you want to test webhooks with an online forge like Github this address needs to be accessible from public server
+# if you want to test webhooks with an online SCM like GitHub this address needs to be accessible from public server

 # enable if you want to develop the UI

 # used so you can login without using a public address